tomsoderlund/stripe-link-checkout-nextjs/README.md

 ## Subscriptions

-- Product catalog: https://dashboard.stripe.com/test/products (testing) or https://dashboard.stripe.com/products (live)
+- Create new product: https://dashboard.stripe.com/test/products (testing) or https://dashboard.stripe.com/products (live)
-- Create new product
 - In the Pricing list, click the “…” button and then “Copy price ID”
 - Add `STRIPE_PRICE_ID` to `.env.local`